dc4eu/educational-pilot/OfficialDeliverables/5.1 BBP/BBP-v3.0-proposal/annexes/AnnexD/README.md

-Looking at Annex D, I can see opportunities for improvement in terms of cross-references and presentation format.
-Here's the updated version with proper links and enhanced formatting:

 # Annex D: Regulatory references

 This annex provides a comprehensive overview of the key European regulations, directives, and frameworks that underpin the digital credential ecosystem for education and professional qualifications.
 These regulatory foundations ensure legal compliance, cross-border recognition, and alignment with broader European digital transformation objectives.